peterrus/docker-s3-cron-backup/README.md

 ## It doesn't do X or Y!

 Let this container serve as a starting point and an inspiration!
-Feel free to modify it and even open a PR if you feel others can benefit from these changes.
+Feel free to modify it locally or fork it you want to share your changes with others.

 ## Contributors
 - [jayesh100](https://github.com/jayesh100)